PepsiPistol/TicTacToe/DesignReport.md

 The list of classes is as follows:
 - TicTacToe
 - TicTacToeUI

 We expect that this list might change once we begin implementing the software.

 ## Coding rules
 It's important that the team agrees on some coding rules before starting the coding process.
-This will
+This will help ensure the following points:

-- All code is conistently formatted.
+- All code is consistently formatted.
 - It becomes easier to read the code.
 - Precious time won't be lost arguing about coding practises.